CYX22222003/ProjectKorolev/README.md

     - *current progress*: We have implemented the summarization function using gemini AI.

 #### 4. Insight Generation
-- **Predictive Insights**: Use machine learning to predict potential issues or improvements based on historical data.
+- **Predictive Insights**: Use machine learning or any other tools to predict potential issues or improvements based on historical data.
     - **Risk Flags**: Identify warning signs that may need immediate attention, such as signs of relapse or worsening symptoms.
     - *current progress*: We are exploring on different Generative AI models, and the feature is yet to be implemented.